ScilifelabDataCentre/pathogens-portal/content/english/data_types/environment/wastewater.md

 toc: false
 ---

 We present wastewater epidemiology data from four Swedish cities - Uppsala, Stockholm, Umeå, and Örebro, with a total population of 1.5 million people.
 Wastewater surveilance could prove an effective system for monitoring COVID-19 prevalence and an early warning system for predicting upcoming outbreaks.

-## Background

-SARS-CoV-2 virus genome can be detected in feces samples from COVID-19 patients using polymerase chain reaction (PCR) (see, for example, [Wu and colleagues, 2020](https://doi.org/10.1016/S2468-1253(20)30083-2)).
-Monitoring of SARS CoV-2 virus levels in wastewater from communities could therefore provide early surveillance of disease prevalence at a population-wide level, referred to as wastewater-based epidemiology ([Corpuz and colleagues, 2020](https://doi.org/10.1016/j.scitotenv.2020.140910)).

-Wastewater-based epidemiology studies the amount of virus genome present in the wastewater, measured using PCR technology.
-Waste water, also referred too as “sewage,” includes water from households or building, kitchen sinks, toilets, showers.
-However, it could also include water from non-household sources (for example, rainwater and water from industrial use).
-Samples are periodically taken at wastewater treatment facilities, allowing to make comparisons of the viral load over time.
-It has previously been shown that the SARS CoV-2 virus content in wastewater can predict increases in infection in the population and follows the epidemic trend measured by the number of COVID-19 cases and hospitalization rate (see [Peccia and colleagues, 2020](https://doi.org/10.1038/s41587-020-0684-z)).
-During the COVID-19 pandemic, surveillance of viral RNA levels in waste water has become increasingly used to monitor and predict the spread of the disease.

-Please note that the graphs presented below are only based on preliminary and not yet completely evaluated data.
-The shared data shall therefore be used with caution.
-Note that because different sample collection and data analysis methods are used in different research projects below (i.e, for different cities), it is not possible to make comparisons of viral load across these projects (i.e, across cities).
-Comparisons should be made within each project (i.e., city) since the methodology remains the same for different weeks of measurement.
-Wastewater monitoring should primarily be seen as a monitoring system.
-Taken together with data for infection testing, intensive care admissions, etc., it may help understanding of the regional dynamics of the COVID-19 pandemic.
+Note that because different sample collection and data analysis methods are used in different cities, it is not possible to make comparisons of viral load across these cities.
+Comparisons should be made within each city because the methodology remains the same.
+[See below for details](#background) on wastewater epidemiology.

-<div class="row"><div class="col-lg-6"><p>This page contains graphs depicting the amount of SARS-CoV-2 gene copies in waste water in various cities across Sweden and download the data behind.
-The location of each wastewater treatment plant is show on the map.</p>
+<div class="row"><div class="col-lg-7"><p>Below, you can find graphs depicting the amount of SARS-CoV-2 gene copies in waste water in various cities across Sweden and links to download the data behind.</p>
 <ul><li><a href="#uppsala">Wastewater in Uppsala</a></li>
 <li><a href="#stockholm">Wastewater in Stockholm</a></li>
 <li><a href="#umea">Wastewater in Umeå</a></li>
 <li><a href="#orebro">Wastewater in Örebro</a></li>
-</ul></div><div class="col-lg-6">
+</ul></div><div class="col-lg-5">
 {{< wastewater_map >}}
 </div></div>